My own distillation of fresh organically grown by me in Maui soil Rose Geranium (Pelargonium graveolens var. roseum)!

 Rose geranium has an affinity for the skin — especially

 skin issues due to hormonal imbalance — it is a woman’s hormonal balancer.
 You can mist it on your face and head to cool a hot flash, to help clear up acne, or spray it on your skin to help with fungal or bacterial skin infections.
+During a hot flash a little internally will cool you quickly.

 It also makes for a great mouthwash due to its anti-bacterial and anti-microbial abilities.